Renalka/Dreamscapes/README.md

 The app performs sentiment analysis on the input text using Hugging Face's pretrained BERT model.
 It provides information on the sentiment's label (positive, negative, or neutral) and a corresponding confidence score.

 #### 5. Dream Journal
 Users can maintain a journal of their dreams.
+They can search for a specific dream entry in their journal.

 #### 6. Recommendation Engine
 This app utilizes pre-trained Bidirectional Encoder Representations from Transformers (BERT) models to generate book recommendations based on user's dream.\